CokieLee/DouekLabPathSeq/README.md

    In the configuration file, you can also set resource usage for each rule's batch job. "runtime" is the allowed job time specified in minutes, "mem_mb" is the allowed job memory usage in megabytes.
 2. A run script. \
    There is a template at "DouekLabPathSeq/configTemplate/runSnakemake.sh". \
-   This script takes a path to the Snakefile ("DouekLabPathSeq/SlurmBaseCode/Snakefile"), and a path to the profile ("DouekLabPathSeq/skyline_profile").
+   This script takes a path to the Snakefile ("DouekLabPathSeq/SlurmBaseCode/Snakefile"), and an optional path to the profile ("DouekLabPathSeq/skyline_profile").
 Depending on where you have stored the DouekLabPathSeq repo, you may need to customize these paths.
 They can be relative or full paths.
+The profile flag and path must be included if you wish to run on cluster mode, and must be removed to run without cluster mode.
-3. A profile file(s).
+3. A profile file(s) (if you are running on cluster mode).
 An example profile specific to the Skyline HPC is located at "DouekLabPathSeq/skyline_profile/". \
    This defines what commands on your system are used to launch a batch job (i.e. how your system should translate the contents of the "resources" section of each rule in the Snakefile into a command that can be understand by your cluster's workload management software).
 This file is only required if you want to run the pipeline in cluster mode. \
    More details are above in the System requirements section.
 4. A snakemake unlock script.
 A template is in "DouekLabPathSeq/configTemplate/unlock.sh". \